Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-textboxes/check-sequence/_index.md

 If the TextBox has a next shape (`Next`) but no previous shape (`Previous`), that means it is the head of the sequence.
 The message "The head of the sequence" will be displayed.

-## step 4: Checking the middle of the sequence:
+## Step 4: Checking the middle of the sequence:

 ```csharp
 if (textBox.
 Next != null && textBox.
 Previous != null)